 Doing the above can be very difficult to do at times, but the financial benefits you will receive will last longer than any short-lived emotional victory.

 2. Work together during a divorce to save money

-If you and your ex can agree to work together, without the help of a 3rd party or lawyers if required, you will be able to reduce your costs and not see your shared wealth disappear in expensive legal and other professional fees.
+If you and your ex can agree to work together, without the help of a 3rd party or lawyers if required, you will significantly reduce the cost of divorce.
+Plus, you will not see your shared wealth disappear in expensive legal and other professional fees.

 When finalising a property settlement, the agreed asset split is applied to the net marital asset pool (that is, the total amount that you each own less the total amount that you each owe).
 If you and/or your partner have incurred significant legal and professional fees, the net marital assets to be split will be reduced.
 A property settlement can only divide what is remaining in the “net marital asset pool”, it cannot put money that has been lost on fees back into the pot.
 Therefore, it is wise to preserve your assets and minimise your liabilities to others until you complete your financial settlement.

 You and your ex-partner need to disclose values of your finances and debts in order to agree and finalise your property settlement, but you are both in control of how you go about this and therefore how much this process will cost you.
 Here are are your two options: